Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 Professional counseling, particularly cognitive behavioral therapies, help with many anxiety disorders, but there are natural ways to cope as well.
 Learning to naturally manage anxiety and stress combines strategies that allow both mind and body to work in concert.
 Here are seven natural remedies for anxiety you can try right now:

-Resonant breathing can calm anxiety and create a more relaxed state.
+One of the most effective natural remedies for anxiety, resonant breathing can calm anxiety and create a more relaxed state.
 The 4-7-8 breathing technique focuses on bringing in more oxygen to the lungs, while making each breath more intentional.
 Here’s how to do it in four easy steps:

 1: Empty the lungs of air.

 2: Breathe in quietly through the nose for 4 seconds.

 3: Hold the breath for a count of 7 seconds.

 4: Exhale forcefully through the mouth, pursing the lips and making a “whoosh” sound, for 8 seconds.